 Facilities and Amenities

-Restrooms are conveniently situated both beside the stream and at the Spa Thermal Park car park, ensuring access whenever needed.
+Restrooms are situated at the Spa Thermal Park car park, ensuring access when needed.

-You'll also enjoy the stream-side lounging areas and seating, where you can unwind and soak up the natural beauty.
+You’ll also enjoy the stream-side lounging areas, where you can unwind and soak up the natural beauty.

 The facilities cater to families, with paths suitable for walking, buggies, and bikes, plus dogs are welcome on leads.